United Arab Emirates

 Overview

-The United Arab Emirates has a well-established infrastructure, stable political system, and one of the most liberal trade regimes in the Gulf region.
+The UAE has a well-established infrastructure, stable political system, and one of the most liberal trade regimes in the Gulf region.
 It continues to be increasingly important, relevant, and attractive to businesses from around the world as a place to do business and as a hub for the region and beyond.
-The United Arab Emirates is also one of the best examples in the region of an economy that has successfully moved away from reliance on the energy sector.
-A significant proportion of the gross domestic product (GDP) is being derived from non-oil revenues.
+The UAE is also one of the best examples in the region of an economy that has successfully moved away from reliance on the energy sector.
+A significant proportion of the gross domestic product (GDP) is derived from non-oil revenues.

 Quick rates and dates